 How does conveyancing in Heywood differ for new build properties?

-Most buyers of new build premises in Heywood approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is completed.
-This is because builders in Heywood tend to buy the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Heywood come to us having been asked by the seller to sign contracts and commit to the purchase even before the residence is finished.
+This is because new home sellers in Heywood usually purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Heywood or who has acted in the same development.